kaisenlinux/manpages-dev/category/TCP/socat.md

        command-line
               A string specifying a program name and its arguments, separated by single spaces.

        data   This is a more general data specification.
 The given text string contains information about the target data type and value.
-Generally a leading  char‐ acter specifies the type of the following data item.
+Generally a leading character specifies the  type  of the following data item.
 In its specific context a default data type may exist.
               Currently only the following specifications are implemented:

        i      A signed integer number, stored in host byte order.